deep5050/kopykat/README.md

 </div>

 ## Why Use?
-Have You Ever Tried To Copy Code Snippets Or Texts And Paste Them Ony By One On A NotePad With No Code Highlighting Enabled?
+Have You Ever Tried To Copy Code Snippets Or Texts And Paste Them One By One On A NotePad With No Code Highlighting Enabled?

 Agh, You Get It Right!  :sweat: